nferraro-roofing/coffee-maker/README.md

 ** Use @TestFactory to create a random set of inputs for a coffee maker?
 * Javadoc / Readme
 ** The true issue with  this whole thing is that the problem is very contrived.
 It doesn't encapsulate any useful logic - it's all for its own sake.
 So I changed the problem statement a bit
-** The low-memory, anit-GC approach with the BusMessage, builder, and BusComponent
+* Maybe note the 1-cycle lag time issue with all components and remove that stuff from the coffee pot section ** The low-memory, anit-GC approach with the BusMessage, builder, and BusComponent ** Document tests too
 * Format javadoc and view how it actually turns out
 * maven enforcer rules?
 * Lombok?